syncfusion-content/maui-docs/MAUI/TabView/Customize-Tab-bar.md

 ![Tab Image Position Fill.](images/Selection-Indicator-placement-Fill.png)

-## Indicator Background
+## Indicator background

-The background of the indicator can be customized using `IndicatorBackground` property of SfTabView.
+The background of the indicator can be customized using the `IndicatorBackground` property of SfTabView.

 {% tabs %}